Limited company allowable expenses: are they tax-deductible?

 Lots of limited company directors will start off working from a room or garage in their house, and there are ways you can claim expenses like a percentage of your rent and heating.

-Likewise, if you have employees working from home and you’re offering to cover some of their costs, you can claim this back as well.
+Likewise, if you have employees working from home and you’re offering to cover some of their costs, you can claim this back as a business rate expense as defined by current HMRC guidelines.

-The simplest way to claim back expenses from working at home is to use HMRC’s flat rate.
-Currently, this means you can claim £6 a week for everything (heat, light, broadband contract) which comes to a grand total of £312 for the whole year.
+The simplest way to claim back expenses from working from home is to use HMRC’s flat rate.
+For 2025-26, this remains £6 a week (£312 per year) for everything (heat, light, broadband contract).
+Note: stricter eligibility criteria apply since 2022; your home working must be necessary for your job and not already reimbursed by your employer.

 With this method, you’ll need to work out the exact proportion of household costs used solely for business purposes.
 For example, you might heat and light 20% of your property (the square footage of one spare bedroom) for 40% of the day (9 hours) solely for business purposes.
 You can take those percentages and work out exactly how much of your energy bill you can claim for.

-This is the only way you can claim back any proportion of your rent or mortgage or council tax as an allowable expense.
+This is the only way you can claim back any proportion of your rent, mortgage or council tax as an allowable expense.
 You’d need to have a formal rental agreement in place between you as the director or employee of the company, and the company itself.

 HMRC goes into more detail on their website, but make sure you’ve checked whether using your home in this way may affect your capital gains tax and private residence tax relief if you decide to sell.